janus-idp/backstage-plugins/plugins/tekton/README.md

 1. Go to the **CI/CD** tab.

-   The **CI/CD** tab displays the latest `PipelineRun` resources associated to a Kubernetes cluster.
+   The **CI/CD** tab displays the latest `PipelineRun` resources associated with a Kubernetes cluster.
 The resources include tasks to complete.
 When you hover the mouse pointer on a task card, you can view the steps to complete that particular task.

    ![ci-cd-tab-tekton](./images/tekton-plugin-user1.png)